Uniform Roe coronas: Concluding remarks

-Question~\ref{Q.lift} has the positive answer in the case when $X$ is the free group~$F_n$ with the Cayley graph metric, for any finite $n$ (including $n=1$).
-The authors don't know whether a positive answer can be given even in slightly more complicated cases, e.g. for $X=\mathbb Z^2$ with the usual metric.
+By the freeness property, every noncommutative balanced near action of a free group is realizable.
+This observation, together with Lemma~\ref{L.near}, implies that Question~\ref{Q.lift} has a positive answer in the case when $X$ is the free group~$F_n$ with the Cayley graph metric for some finite $n$.